penuel-sudo/invoice-it/docs/RECURRING_INVOICE_WORKFLOW.md

    - Loads client info; skips if missing email.
    - Pulls user profile + primary email (`auth.users`) to set the reply-to address.
    - Builds a payload that mirrors the frontend’s `/api/send-invoice-email` call, including the correct currency symbol.
-   - Executes `net.http_post` (asynchronous, 30s timeout) and records the `request_id` in `pending_email_requests`.
+   - Executes `net.http_post` (asynchronous, 30s timeout) and records the `request_id` in `pending_email_requests` with `request_type = 'recurring'`.
    - Moves invoices to a temporary `sending` status.
    - Logs an error notification if the HTTP call itself fails.

 5. **Response Processor** – `public.process_email_responses()`
    - Iterates over unprocessed `pending_email_requests` from the last hour.
    - Reads `net._http_response` using each stored `request_id`.
-   - On HTTP `200` with a successful payload:
+   - Branches on `request_type`:
-     - Sets invoice status to `pending`.
+     - `recurring`: original behavior—set invoice status to `pending`, create success or failure notifications, and revert to `draft` on failure/timeouts.
-     - Sends a “Invoice Sent” notification when allowed.
-   - On failure or missing success indicators:
-     - Reverts invoice to `draft`.
-     - Creates an error notification detailing status code and message.
+     - `reminder`: triggered by auto-reminder jobs.
+Updates the related `invoice_reminder_log` row to `sent`/`failed`, stores the response payload, and posts a “Reminder Sent”/error notification without altering invoice status.
-   - Marks the request row as processed.
-   - Cleans up processed rows older than 24 hours and times out entries older than one hour with a dedicated notification.
+   - Marks the request row as processed and cleans up processed rows older than 24 hours, timing out entries older than one hour with a dedicated notification.

 6. **Cron Scheduling**
    - `generate-recurring-invoices-daily`: runs at `0 2 * * *` (2 AM UTC).